 To finish off a good Christmas meal, a turron is a must.
 They are the absolute protagonists among the sweets of the Christmas festivities and an age-old tradition in our country: turrón is made from a paste obtained by cooking honey and sugar, with or without egg whites, to which toasted and peeled almonds are added after kneading.
 Today, however, it is not only the typical hard almond nougat that is consumed, but we can find a multitude of different flavours of nougat and different preparations.

-If you want the next year to be wonderful, we suggest you follow the tradition of eating 12 grapes at the sound of the 12 strokes of midnight on 31 December.
+If you wonder what to eat for Christmas in Spain and you want the next year to be wonderful, we suggest you follow the tradition of eating 12 grapes at the sound of the 12 strokes of midnight on 31 December.
 This is the time when the whole country is watching television, so you can swallow each grape to the rhythm of each bell.
 If you manage to eat all the grapes in time, you will have a lucky year.
 The most emblematic place to live this experience is the Puerta del Sol in Madrid (in this case, don’t forget to get there a few hours before).
 If you are in another city, you can also enjoy this celebration, which is usually held in an emblematic place.